Sam's phonecall is chapter 37 in the Family Affair saga; a trilogy by Bernard Preston.

 ‘If you really feeling that strongly about rape, Justice is in desperate need of a female prosecutor ….’

 You have just finished Book 1 of A FAMILY AFFAIR.
-BOOK 2 has just become available for only $.99.
+BOOK 2 has just become available for only a dollar.

 Now you meet Peter Twycross whom Santie and Janet manage to bewitch into fathering four lovely children, all without him being any the wiser!